data-umbrella/data-umbrella.github.io/_posts/2023-07-20-beryl-community.md

 Author: [Reshama Shaikh](https://reshamas.github.io)

+We speak with [Beryl Kanali](https://www.linkedin.com/in/berylkanali/) about her exerience in communities since she first became involved in 2021 after participating in [scikit-learn sprint, October 2021](https://blog.dataumbrella.org/data-umbrella-afme2-2021-scikit-learn-sprint-report) organized by Data Umbrella.

 ### About Beryl Kanali

 [add bio here and include the communities you are a member of, including links to them?]